sosiristseng/blog-hugo-codeit/source/_posts/ssg/hexo-setup.md

 Some notes to set up my [Hexo](https://hexo.io/) blog site, as a reminder. 😁

-Instead of starting from scratch, see [my template site](https://github.com/NTUMitoLab/site-hexo-next).
-Fell free to use as a starting point.
+Instead of starting from scratch, see [my template site](https://github.com/sosiristseng/site-hexo-next).
+Fell free to use it as a starting point.

 <!-- more -->